Home of English Grammar

 8. If she speaks a foreign language, she can find a better job.

-9. If children do not get adequate love and care during their formative years, they will develop behavior problems.
+9. If children do not receive adequate love and care during their formative years, they will develop behavior problems.

-10. If you learned your lessons regularly, you could score higher marks.
+10. If you learned your lessons regularly, you would receive higher marks.

 11. You will lose weight if you reduce your consumption of fatty foods.